bxlab/class-ibs-796-fall2013/python/data-structures/tutorial.md

 ---
 layout: lesson
-root: ../../..
+root: ../..
 title: Data Types in Python
 ---
-**Based on lecture materials by Milad Fatenejad, Joshua R. Smith, and Will Trimble**

 Python would be a fairly useless language if it weren't for the compound data types.
-The main two are lists and dictionaries, but I'll mention sets and tuples as well.
-I'll also go over reading text data from files.
+The main three are lists, tuples, and dictionaries.
+An additional builtin data type is the set.

 ## Lists